metaproph3t/proph3t-mono/meta-dao-propaganda/positive-view/positive-view.md

-## Introduction

-Perhaps you accept the fact that the world is filled with corrupt institutions.
-You may wonder if anything can be done.

-We will explore this question in this post.
-We will do this in three stages:
-1. defining the problem clearly,
-2. discussing prior approaches to the problem,
-3. and describing the mechanisms of the Meta-DAO.
+## Why build the Meta-DAO (Part 2)

+This post is designed to answer two questions:
+- What *exact* problem is the Meta-DAO designed to solve?
+- How did humans deal with this problem before?

 ## The Problem

 In any given institution (an economy, a firm, a nation, etc.), decisions need to be made.
 These decisions have consequences.
 We can group these consequences into two categories:
-- local consequences: those that impact the person who's making the decision
+- **local consequences**: those that impact the person who's making the decision
-- global consequences: those that impact the members of the institution as a whole
+- **global consequences**: those that impact the members of the institution as a whole

-We can also separate between the beneficial and the harmful consequences.
+We can also divide consequences into those that are **harmful** and **beneficial**.

-Given this, we can map all of a decision's consequences onto the following matrix:
+This maps onto the following matrix:

 ![2x2matrix](media/decision2x2.excalidraw.png)

-For example, a decision by a politician to distribute cash payments to his or her constitutions may be mapped like so:
+Suppose that a politician is deciding whether or not to distribute cash payments to his or her constituents during an economic downturn.
+We can map this action onto the matrix like so:

 ![airdrop2x2](media/airdrop2x2.excalidraw.png)

-If we put political dogma aside, it becomes apparent that distributing cash payments makes sense in some scenarios and does not make sense in some others.

-For example, consider a world where the government can borrow cheaply, the cost of distributing payments is low, and all citizens will invest their money at a high interest rate.
-In this world, borrowing money to distribute cash payments makes sense.

-Inverseley, in a world where the government can only borrow at a high rate, the cost of distributing payments is high, and citizens would use the money to buy things that wouldn't make them happy, borrowing money to distribute cash payments does not make sense.

-If we generalize, we find that we would like decision-makers to take decisions if, and only if, their global benefits outweigh their global costs.
-This can be represented in algorithmic form:
+In general, we want decision-makers to take actions iff their global benefits outweigh their global costs.

+Stated in other terms, we would like decision-makers to follow the below algorithm.

 ```rust
 // ideal decision-maker algorithm